 Fees and interest rates vary by lender

 What about fees and APRs?
 Because those can vary so widely across LendingTree's partners, they only offer a frequently-updated average so that you can get a general idea.
-At the time of this review, their clients were seeing rates as low as 3.49% APR on a loan of $20,000 with a three-year term.
+At the time of this review, their clients were seeing very good rates on a loan of $20,000 with a three-year term.
 Those clients usually had a credit score of at least 700, had no down payment, and were charged origination fees up to $100.
 If you'd like to see the most recent numbers, you'll find those on LendingTree's Disclosures page.

 Thousands of 5-star reviews